aws/aws-pdk/packages/cdk-graph-plugin-diagram/README.md

 > **Disclaimer:** This is the first **cdk graph** plugin, it is highly *experimental*, and subject to major refactors as we gain feedback from the community.

+> **BREAKING CHANGES** (pre-release)
+> - `<= v0.14.8`: Only the last stage of a multi stage app will be rendered by default, which is commonly the production stage.
+Use the `theme.rendering.stage` config option to override this for each graph or in defaults.

 | | |
 | --- | --- |
 | <img src="docs/examples/default.png" width="300" /> | <img src="docs/examples/dark.png" width="300" /> |